Chester, Nebraska

 Chester is a village in Thayer County, Nebraska, United States.
 The population was 226 at the 2020 census.

 Chester is notable as being the birthplace of six-man football.

-In addition, Allison Teitjen was awarded the crown of Miss Nebraska in 2017.
+Chester's annual celebration, Chesterfest is held the last weekend in June and features vendors, tournaments, car show, kid games, among other attractions, and the ever popular Sat. evening Concert.

 History

 Chester was platted in 1880 when the railroad was extended to that point.
 It was named for President Chester A. Arthur.